-Activities : Birding, Camping, Hiking, Kayaking, Triple/Quad Cabins
+Activities : Birding, Camping, Hiking, Kayaking, Triple/Quad Cabins, Antarctic Circle

 $9,499 to $16,499

-As you make the passage you have time to become acquainted with the ship and frequent the common areas that include the lounge, dining hall, library and lecture hall where you will meet your guides, ship’s crew and expedition staff.
+As the Expedition crosses the passage there will be time to become acquainted with the ship and frequent the common areas that include the lounge, dining hall, library and lecture hall where you meet your guides, ship’s crew, and expedition staff.

-This is what you've been waiting for—a chance to step foot on the Great White Continent!
-Over the next few days, you will navigate southwards making stops in the South Shetland Islands then through the Bransfield Strait and to the Antarctic Peninsula.
+This is what you've been waiting for: a chance to step foot on the Great White Continent!
+Over the next four days the Expedition will navigate southwards making stops in the South Shetland Islands then through the Bransfield Strait and to the Antarctic Peninsula.

 Mandatory Travel Insurance:

 As a requirement of participation on the Expedition, all passengers must purchase medical and emergency evacuation insurance with a minimum medical coverage of $200,000 and this insurance must cover personal injury, medical expenses, repatriation expenses, and evacuation expenses.
 Other conditions may apply based on pre-existing conditions.
 Clients must be able to provide proof of insurance purchase and adequate coverage as per the required amounts above.
 We also strongly recommend that all passengers purchase comprehensive travel insurance which would include coverage for cancellation, trip disruption, baggage and personal property.
 ExpeditionTrips can assist U.S. residents with travel protection options.